UiL-OTS-labs/jspsych-vislexdec-vp/README.md

 ## Output

-By default, the data of all sub trial phases are logged in the data, but the output data can quite easily be filtered after data collection.
+The data of _all_ (sub) _trial phases_ are logged in the data, but the output data can be filtered after data collection in many ways.
-Please read the [general primer on jsPsych's data](https://github.com/UiL-OTS-labs/jspsych-output) if you are new to jsPsych.
+Please read the [general primer on jsPsych's data](https://github.com/UiL-OTS-labs/jspsych-output) if you are new to jsPsych data output.

 Essential output for the _'true experimental'_ purpose in this template are:

-- Reaction Time of the keyboard response in the decision phase
+- Reaction Time (RT) of the keyboard response in the decision phase
 - Correctness of the keyboard response in the decision phase

-The following code block, 'present_word' (exerpt from 'index.html' contents) yields these relevant RT and Correctness responses:
+The following code block, 'present_word' (exerpt from 'index.html' contents) yields these relevant RT and correctness of responses:
 ```javascript
         let present_word = {
             type: 'html-keyboard-response',